Saving Water on Arran

 How to get your free water saving pack

-We are distributing free water saving packs to people who stay on Arran to help them save water, energy and money and keep the water in Arran’s natural environment.
+Over 200 Arran households have already ordered their water saving pack to help them save water, energy and money and help keep more water in Arran’s natural environment.

 We're here to help Arran householders save water, energy and money.Each individual uses approximatively 165 litres of water every day in and around the home.
 Arran has a population of around 4,500 people using more than 270 million litres of water per year.